 According to tradition, young MacGregor was late starting the race, but sped like a deer and climbed the crag without a stumble.
 As he overtook the leaders, his elder brother tried to hold him back by grabbing his kilt.
 Knowing his brother’s strength, and being himself uninhibited, he slipped off his kilt, and so gained the victory.

 A Long Tradition at the Portland Highland Games

 The Kilted Mile has been an event at the Portland Highland Games since 1991.
 This year will mark the 25th Kilted Mile race.
 The fastest overall runner is awarded The Memorial Sword.
 The top runners from each category also receive awards.
 All runners receive a commemorative t-shirt.

 Runners today are required to wear their Highland kilts for the entire race.

-If your wee-highlander is inspired by the Kilted Mile, we have a fun run for any child under the age of 13 right in front of the grandstands on the main field.
+If your wee-highlander is inspired by the Kilted Mile, we have a fun run for any child ages 2 – 13 right in front of the grandstands on the main field.

-No pre-registration is necessary, just show up at the Kilted Mile Tent on the North end of the main field between 3 and 3:30 p.m. to sign up and get your number.
+No pre-registration is necessary, just show up at the Kilted Mile Tent on the main field between 12:30 p.m. and 1:15 p.m. to sign up and get your number.